 ● 4 high-power speakers

 10. Altec Model 19s

 The speaker frame comes in oiled oak with a shiny appearance and a sturdy frame.
 It is a large floor-standing speaker for balanced sound production in a corner.
-Part of its success in the era was as a result of some innovative introduction into their design.
+Part of its success in the era was a result of some innovative design ideas.